-My own pregnancy comes as a complete surprise to us both but after the initial shock wears off we tentatively feel… excited.
+My own pregnancy came as a complete surprise to us both but after the initial shock wore off we tentatively felt… excited.

-I’m in my first trimester when I wake from a bad dream about drowning.
-I feel confused and it takes a moment to register the dull ache in my tummy.
+I was in my first trimester when I woke from a bad dream about drowning.
+I was confused and it took a moment to register the dull ache in my tummy.

-I know what is happening.
-I think: ‘Please don’t go.
+I knew what was happening.
+I thought: ‘Please don’t go.
 Come back.’
-An intense feeling of emptiness overwhelms me.
+An intense emptiness overwhelmed me.

-Later, a hospital scan tells me everything I need to know.
+Later, a hospital scan told me everything I needed to know.

-So what am I grieving for if it’s just a ball of cells?
-I’m invested in it physically and emotionally.
-I mourn for the human it may have become.
+So what was I grieving for if it was ‘just a collection of cells?’
+I realised I was invested in it physically and emotionally.
+I mourned for the human it may have become.

-I feel like I’ve failed the ultimate female test – the one our bodies are built for – and the not knowing why gnaws away at me.
+I felt like I’ve failed the ultimate female test – the one our bodies are built for – and the not knowing why gnawed away at me.
 What does this say about me?
-Why has this happened?
-Why, why, why?
+Why did this happened?

 Unfortunately in the vast majority of early miscarriages a cause isn’t found and answers don’t exist.
-I wish this wasn’t happening.
-I wish I could have done more.
-What more could I have done?
+I wished I could have done more.
+But what more could I have done?

-It’s such a massive thing to ‘lose’ and there’s nothing you can do.
+It’s such a massive thing to ‘lose’ knowing there’s nothing you can do.
 You can’t ask it to stay.
 It won’t come back.
 There’s no stop, pause or rewind button.
-I work hard to reach acceptance through the fog of the unknown.
+I worked hard to reach acceptance through the fog of the unknown.

-The assumptions I’ve previously held about my physical capabilities are seriously challenged.
-I believe I’m a strong, resilient woman but feel weak, vulnerable.
+The assumptions I’d previously held about my physical capabilities were seriously challenged.
+I believed I was a strong, resilient woman but felt weak, vulnerable.

-It takes a while to recognise I/we are all those things: strong/resilient and weak/vulnerable.
+It took a while to recognise I/we are ALL those things: strong/resilient and weak/vulnerable.
 It’s not either/or.
 It’s what makes us human.
 Being human means not being in control a lot of the time, too.

 Recovery is tough.
-Physically it takes a couple more trips to the hospital and least three months before I feel like my old self.
-Emotionally, it takes longer.
+It took a couple more trips to the hospital before I felt like my old self physically.
+Emotionally, it was much longer.

-Alongside the darkness and despair there’s hope and humility.
+But alongside the darkness and despair there’s hope and humility.
 There are people who love you and will support you.
-I speak with other women who share my private grief.
-I lean heavily on my family and friends.
-I talk.
-I cry.
-I rage.
-In time I feel soothed.
+I spoke with other women who shared my private grief.
+I leant heavily on family and friends.
+I talked.
+I cried.
+I raged.
+In time I felt soothed.

-Miscarriage and stillbirths are a common trauma (statistics show one in four pregnancies will end in miscarriage and nine babies are stillborn every day in the UK) and while each experience is different, we can unite in offering compassion and support.
+Miscarriage and stillbirths are a common trauma.
+Statistics show one in four pregnancies end in miscarriage and nine babies are stillborn every day in the UK.
+While each experience is different, we can unite in offering compassion and support.

 If you are struggling right now then remember you are not alone.
 You can feel many things, or nothing.
 There’s no right or wrong.
-You can speak out if you need to and ask for help from those who care about you.
+You can speak out if you need to and ask for help from those who care.
 Go easy on yourself.
 You’re only human, after all.